angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 1. Cast Consider, put X into the graveyard and draw TO
 1. Cast TO with the remaining mana from LED with zero cards left in your library

-This also allowss you to create very mana/card efficient piles with the help of :card[Deep Analysis].
+This also allows you to create very mana/card efficient piles with the help of :card[Deep Analysis].
 If you have {U} and either :card[Consider] or a cycler in hand you can build the following: